Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 - Instead, a multi-sig wallet is a smart contract deployed on-chain.
 This smart contract acts as a secure vault, governing how transactions are authorized and executed.

 The defining characteristic of a multi-sig wallet is its requirement for multiple private keys (signers) to authorize a transaction before it can be broadcast to the network.

+This is a fundamental departure from standard EOAs, where a single compromised private key grants an attacker full control over the associated funds.

+A key feature of multi-sig wallets is their customizability,